 Results from this approach reveal that while only ~20% of the FCt variance can be explained by SHAt time-series at the Florida Straits (25°N, Figure 6b), the use of combined SHAt time-series between 25°—42°N may represent up to ~50% of the FCt variance; the explained FCt variance increases with the introduction of additional SHAt time-series from south to north in the multivariate linear regression.
 In a few latitude bands (e.g. 25°N—29°N, 35°N—36°N, and 39°N—42°N, Figure 6b), the percentage of explained FCt variance increases rapidly.
 On the other hand, in other latitude bands (e.g. 30°N—35°N, and 36°N—39°N), a relatively steady value is estimated.
 Latitude bands with an abrupt increase in the explained variance coincide with the location of important geographical features along the east coast of U.S., such as (a) the northern edge of the Bahamas archipelago at 27.5°N; (b) Cape Hatteras at 35.5°N; and (c) Cape Cod at 41.6°N. Specific components of sea-level variability at the east coast of the U.S. may be confined to narrow latitude bands due to: (1) blocking effects exerted by the Bahamas archipelago on westward propagating waves; (2) baroclinic waves induced or modified by the Gulf Stream [e.g., Ezer, 2013]; and (3) sharp changes in coastline orientation at Cape Hatteras and Cape Cod that may affect the coastal waveguide.
+For example, the bottom topography can play an important role on accelerating sea-level rise around Cape Hatteras [Ezer, 2013], and also on blocking the southward propagation of baroclinic coastal waves [Ezer, 2016].
 The inherent physics of western boundary regions imply that all these components must be transmitted southward along the stream towards the Florida Straits.
 However, the existence of independent SHA components downstream from the Florida Straits indicates that some of these components may be partially masked/modified by coastal effects (e.g. due to bottom topography), and may not be represented on time-series from the Florida Straits.
 These results indicate that westward propagating signals reaching the FC / Gulf Stream in different locations along the U.S. coast may account for approximately 50% of the FC transient seasonal variability.
-These results are to the findings of Clément et al. [2014], who reported that 42% of the MOC variance inferred from geostrophic calculations in the ocean interior at 26.5ºN can be attributed to first mode variability linked with these westward propagating signals.
+These results are complementary to the findings of Clément et al. [2014], who reported that 42% of the MOC variance inferred from geostrophic calculations in the ocean interior at 26.5ºN can be attributed to first mode variability linked with these westward propagating signals.